Fila (hat)

 Although these hats originated amongst the Yoruba in Nigeria they are worn by men of other African ethnicities and of African descent.
 Worn exclusively by men, the fila fits snugly around the head, and it is commonly worn pushed to one side, resting above the wearer's ear.
 However, it can be "shaped" in a variety of ways, according to the personal taste of the wearer.
-It is said by some that fila when worn to the right signifies an unmarried man, while wearing it to the left indicates a married man.
+It is said by some that fila when worn to the right (right -hand) signifies an unmarried man, while wearing it to the left (left-hand) indicates a married man, but there are different reasons.
+When a king or people of higher cadre wears it in one direction during an encounter, his followers wear it in the other.
+The younger ones tilt theirs to the front meaning that the future is theirs and elderly tilt theirs to the back meaning that they have had their time.
+A similar tradition exists in Bavaria with the knot of the Dirndl.

-It is commonly worn with Yoruba causal attire and required wearing when dressing formally in an Agbada (also made with aso oke, lace or cotton) or brocade dashiki suits.
+It is commonly worn with Yoruba casual attire and required wearing when dressing formally in an Agbada (also made with aso oke, lace or cotton) or brocade dashiki suits.
 A notable instance of a fila being worn for a special occasion was actor John Boyega wearing one to the Star Wars: The Rise of Skywalker premiere.